 If you believe your spouse has not been truthful then make sure you have evidence to back up your claim.

-For guidance on how to complete the form ensure you check out the guidance notes from the Gov website.
-This will provide you with clear and useful guidance on how to fill out your Form E.
+This will provide you with clear and useful guidance on how to fill out your Form E without any errors.

 Financial Settlement Assessment Service